- Home

 Linlithgow is an historic village, only 20 minutes on the train from Edinburgh city centre.
 It's ideal for those looking for a quick day trip to soak up Scotland’s royal history – the palace was the birthplace of Mary Queen of Scots and James V.

 Linlithgow Palace is a must-see for those making the trip to this West Lothian town.
-Built in 1424 by James I of Scotland, the palace was a royal residence until it was attacked by Oliver Cromwell in 1746.
+Built in 1424 by James I of Scotland, the palace was a royal residence until it was attacked by the Duke of Cumberland's army in 1746.
 You can explore the Renaissance architecture, delve into its tumultuous history and enjoy the serene surroundings of Linlithgow Loch.
 The town itself also has lots to discover – make sure you plan a trip to Far From the Madding Crowd, a cosy and award-winning independent bookshop.
 For a flavour of the countryside, pick up locally grown produce and wholesome treats at Grow Wild.
 It's a farm shop with groceries from Bonnytoun Farm and is only a 15-minute walk from the end of the loch.

-5. Roslin Midlothian
+Roslin Midlothian

 Time from Edinburgh: 45-minute bus journey on the 37 bus, 30-minute drive